 The protection of customer networks and personal data within the ecosystem is of utmost importance.

-To address this challenge, original equipment manufacturers (OEMs) such as Philips must take a strategic and integrated view of product security and establish a comprehensive risk-based cybersecurity program.
+To address this challenge, OEMs such as Philips must take a strategic and integrated view of product security and establish a comprehensive risk-based cybersecurity program.

 Internet of Things (IoT)